|

-Death Cab for Cutie Tickets Continued
+Death Cab for Cutie.

 As Death Cab for Cutie, Gibbard released a cassette, titled You Can Play These Songs with Chords.
 The release was surprisingly successful, and Gibbard decided to expand the band into a complete project.
 He recruited Christopher Walla, who also recorded You Can Play These Songs with Chords, as an electric guitarist, Nicholas Harmer on bass and Nathan Good to play drums (Good later left to be replaced by Michael Schorr).